Quick reference chart for converting leveling systems such as Lexile and Flesch-Kincaid into CCR grade bands.

 3. Use professional judgment to decide how suited a text is for a specific instructional purpose with a particular set of students.

-Quantitative Tools to Measure Text Complexity: To decide if a text is on grade level for the Common Core State Standards, start here.
+Quantitative Tools to Measure Text Complexity: To decide if a text is on grade level for college- and career-ready standards, including the Common Core, start here.
 These tools quickly identify the grade band for a text.

 Use these qualitative tools for evaluating the complexity of nonfiction and fiction.